marieval/my-way-to-coding-2022/README.md

 - CommandLine
 - Fundamentals of React

+I was also thinking about joining some simple open-source project to practice my knowledge.
+I searched for some projects, found some information and websites (but these required more experience than I have).
+So for this moment I left this idea.

 ## July 2022
 I came accross the term ***"headless solution"*** and searched more about what that means (overview [here](https://www.strafelda.cz/headless-cms)):